Six operations and Lefschetz-Verdier formula for Deligne-Mumford stacks: Operations on

 \begin{Proposition} Let

-be a 2-Cartesian square of Deligne-Mumford $S$-stacks where $f_0$ is a proper universal homeomorphism (\ref{s.uh}) of prime to $m$ inertia, $\cY_0$ is locally of finite type over $S$.
+be a 2-Cartesian square of Deligne-Mumford $S$-stacks where $f_0$ is a proper universal homeomorphism (Definition \ref{s.uh}) of $m$-prime inertia, and $\cY_0$ is locally of finite type over $S$.
 Let $M\in D(\cY,\Lambda)$.
 Then the adjunction map $M\to Rf_* f^* M$ is an isomorphism. \end{Proposition}

-\begin{proof} By proper base change (\ref{p.pbc}), we may assume that $\cY$ is the spectrum of an algebraically closed field.
+\begin{proof} By proper base change (Proposition \ref{p.pbc}), we may assume that $\cY$ is the spectrum of an algebraically closed field.
 Then $\cX^\red=BG$, $G$ of order prime to $m$.
 In this case the assertion is trivial. \end{proof}